Zimbra-Community/zimbra-foss-2fa/README.md

 These steps will set-up your Zimbra Open Source Edition server with Two Factor Authentication.
 The 2FA parts are powered by PrivacyIDEA and will run in a Docker container on your Zimbra server.

 Technically this makes Zimbra support all 2FA tokens PrivacyIDEA supports.
-This includes TOTP, HOTP, Yubikey and U2F.
-This is much more than the Zimbra Network edition, which only supports TOTP.
+This includes TOTP, HOTP, and Yubikey.

 This project uses an LDAP Proxy provided by PrivacyIDEA.
 So the usernames and passwords are read by PrivacyIDEA from the Zimbra LDAP (or ActiveDirectory if you want).
 And the 2FA tokens are read from PrivacyIDEA database.
 The user can log in using 2FA by typing the username and the password and token.